vianna-research/website/pages/01_workgroups/nogueira/nogueira.md

   based on Psychoacoustic Masking and Current Steering)
 * 1997-2003 (Dipl.-Ing) Universitat Politecnica de Catalunya, Barcelona, Spain
   (Master Thesis: Envelope estimation for audio signals based on predictive techniques in the frequency domain)
-* Master of Science at the Gottfried Wilhelm Leibniz University Hannover (Thesis: Conception and implementing of a RICT-based, mobile hardware platform for real-time capable movement sonification, Institute     of Microelectronic Systems (IMS), Hannover)
-* Bachelor of Engineering at the University of Applied Sciences and Arts, Hannover (Thesis: Integration of a reverberation algorithm into SAOC-Binaural, Fraunhofer Institute for Integrated Circuits IIS)

 **Research and Interests**